waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **WARP_CARPET_DOWN**: Warp.
 Transitions to a different map (usually south).
 - **COUNTER**: Impassable.
 Interact over it to talk to NPCs (Nurse, Clerk).
 - **PC**: Impassable.
 Interact to access Pokemon Storage System.
+- Fly Map Navigation: Scrolling Left/Down did not change destination from Indigo Plateau.
+Trying SELECT to switch to Johto map.